Cipherion-Market-Research/.github/profile/README.md

 - Machine Learning
 - Blockchain Development
 - Market Microstructure
+- Asset & Portfolio Strategies
-- Risk Management
+- Risk & Hedge Management

 ## Join Us

 We are a rapidly growing team of passionate individuals driven by a shared vision of a decentralized future.

-- **Developers:** Contribute to the development of our core technologies and help build the future of DeFi.
+- **Developers:** Contribute to the development of our core DeFi technologies.
 - **Researchers:**  Join our research team and explore the frontiers of decentralized finance.
 - **Fellowship:** Apply for our research grant program to collaborate with our team.